tjtharrison/README.md/README.md

 ## Employment History

+<span class="green">Ometria (April 2022 - Present) Infrastructre Team Lead:</span> I currently lead a team of infrastructure engineers supporting the cloud estate for Ometria.

-<span class="green">Smart Pensions (December 2021 - Present) InfraSec Tech Lead:</span> I currently lead a team of 3 Infrastructure engineers with a team focus on ensuring the Infrastructure Security of our Cloud estate (Primarily AWS).
+<span class="green">Smart Pensions (December 2021 - April 2022) InfraSec Tech Lead:</span> I lead a team of 3 Infrastructure engineers with a team focus on ensuring the Infrastructure Security of our Cloud estate (Primarily AWS).
 This involves initialising, designing and leading infrastructure projects, attending meetings, handling technical escalations as well as team management.

-I run regular standups, 1-1s, coaching sessions with junior team members and retrospective sessions.
+I ran regular standups, 1-1s, coaching sessions with junior team members and retrospective sessions.
 The focus being to highlight where improvements can be made on the team's working environment and cycle time for tickets for our internal and external clients.

 <span class="green">Smart Pensions (April 2021 - December 2021) Senior DevOps Engineer (Platform Security Team):</span> I am worked as part of a wider DevOps team of 20+ engineers, working on a range of technologies building, supporting and securing AWS via IAC (Terraform).
 I work in the Platform Security sub-team, working on implementing various AWS security infrastructure modules (AWS Config, Cloudtrail, Guardduty) including management of alerts via Datadog to our team chat platform.